-Money supply M1 (which consists of currency in circulation outside of banks (i.e. currency issued less cash at banks) plus monetary deposits in local currency with banks) increased from AED 600 billion as at 31 December 2020 to AED 659.5 billion as at 30 June 2021.
-This was primarily due to a rise in monetary deposits by 11.6 per cent. to reach AED 563.7 billion and an increase in currency in circulation outside banks by 1.2 per cent. to reach AED 95.8 billion.
+Money supply M1 (which consists of currency in circulation outside of banks (i.e. currency issued less cash at banks) plus monetary deposits in local currency with banks) increased from AED 701.9 billion as at 31 December 2021 to AED 737.6 billion as at 31 December 2022.
+This was primarily due to a rise in monetary deposits by 4.6 per cent. to reach AED 635.6 billion and a corresponding increase in currency in circulation outside banks by 8.3 per cent. to AED 101.9 billion.
+Money supply M1 further increased in the first six months of 2023 to AED 784.0 billion due to a corresponding increase in currency in circulation outside banks and monetary deposits.